tomjoht/tomjoht.github.io/_posts/2019/2/2019-02-6-tips-for-being-a-rock-star-technical-writer-in-the-workplace.md

 ## Tip #5: If someone asks you to do something, put some work back on them

 My colleague once gave me this tip, and it's golden.
 Many times you will encounter people whose job it is merely to check boxes and make sure your work gets done.
 At work we call these people "technical program managers."
 It seems like all they want to do is check a box indicating that the documentation (and everything else for the project) is complete.
 (I know their role has more merit that I'm not really acknowledging here.)
-They can be quite annoying because they don't seem to add much value other than to goad you to finish your work, hoping to hear the much-awaited "yes, docs are complete" response.
+They can be quite annoying because they don't seem to add much value other than to goad my to finish the work, hoping to hear the much-awaited "yes, docs are complete" response.

-My colleague says that when people ask you to do something, find a way to put some of the work back on them.
+My colleague says that when people ask you to do something, find a way to *put some of the work back on them*.
 For example, you can ask a technical program manager to review some of the content.
 Or you can note that you need help tracking an unknown SME in order to gather more information.
 Or you can ask for more information about user profiles and environments.

 You'll find that as soon as you start putting some work back on these people, asking them to do something, they disappear.
 It's really ingenious.
 Of course, it probably doesn't make you a rock star at work, but it does help avoid the tendency to pull all the work onto your own plate.
 The ability to delegate and distribute the work must surely factor into efficiency strategies.
+I've found that if I do put some of the work back on them, and they do it, the effort shows real sincerity about the docs.

 ## What are your tips?